General Terms and Conditions

 2. After this period a contract may be ended by either party by giving three month’s notice in writing.

-4. As and when necessary the Directors reserve the right to raise the fees in accordance with the cost of living index for the year concerned.
+4. As and when necessary the Directors reserve the right to raise the fees in accordance with the cost of living index.
 In the case of fees needing to be raised, three months notice will be given.

 5. The student has no right to attend the course if fees have not been paid.